White Pocket

 Cell Service

-I use Verizon, and I could not get cell service at White Pocket.
+I use Verizon and could not get cell service at White Pocket.
 If you get lost, you might get cell service by climbing one of the large hills in the area.
+AT&T seem to have better coverage at White Pocket.

 Area Guides and Workshops

-There are many tour guides and outfitters around the Kanab / Paria area - that offer all inclusive tours to the White Pocket.
-If you do not have a 4x4 high clearance vehicle and know how to drive in deep sand, I would strongly consider hiring one of these expert guides and/or outfitters.
+Many tour guides and outfitters in the Kanab and Paria area offer all-inclusive tours to Coyote Buttes South.
+If you do not have a high-clearance 4x4 vehicle or are not experienced in driving in deep sand, I recommend hiring one of these expert guides or outfitters.